 By now you know how much I love to use props in the music room.
 Lately I’ve been experimenting with the parachute.
 I’m sure I’ll discover lot’s of new ways to use it in my classroom as I “kid” test the activities.
-I thought you might like a FREE RESOURCE with activities you can use with the parachute.
-I came up with ten musical parachute activities for the music classroom.
+So, I came up with ten musical parachute activities for the music classroom.

-It’s natural then, that I’ve seen a definite pattern to when I’ll use creative movement activities too.
+It’s natural then, that I’ve seen a definite pattern to when I’ll use creative movement activities in the music classroom too.

 WHEN TO USE CREATIVE MOVEMENT